SimpleStuff/15dc139e19/README.md

  - "doc/uberdoc.html" that contains src with comments.
  - "specs/tango-hierarchy.png" that show a namespace graph.

+## Publishing new builds

+Currently new builds need to be published manually.

+ git clone git@github.com:SimpleStuff/15dc139e19.git tango-pub cd tango-pub git checkout gh-pages

+ Now overwrite tango-0.1.0-SNAPSHOT-standalone.jar with the new version, and commit it.

 ## License

 Copyright © 2014 Mårten Larsson, Stefan Karlsson, Thomas Didriksson